ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 1. If Integrated Encryption is not being employed, record whether the CEK could be successfully determined for this recipient or not.

-1. If the JWE JSON Serialization is being used and the Key Management Mode supports multiple recipients, repeat this process (steps 4-13) for each recipient contained in the representation.
+1. If the JWE JSON Serialization is being used and there are multiple recipients, repeat this process (steps 4-13) for each recipient contained in the representation.